Engineering

 The Async-First Engineering Team: What Actually Works (And What Doesn't)

 I went async-first with my remote engineering team.
 Productivity went up.
 Culture took a hit.
-Here's the honest accounting of what changed, what broke, and the specific practices that made it worth it.
+What changed, what broke, and the specific practices that made it worth it.

 ProductRead more →